 As ever, when picking images from the internet, make sure to check the rights.
 Many images of classic art are free to use, but you’ve gotta be vigilant because some will trip you up.

-Our images for the art prints we’ll show you today come from the Yale University Art Gallery, which has an extensive online collection of works in the public domain.
-Other prominent sources of public domain art include the Getty’s Open Content Program and the New York Public Library’s Public Domain Collections.
+Our images for the art prints we’ll show you today come from the Yale University Art Gallery, which has an extensive online folder of works in the public domain.
+Other prominent sources of public domain art include the Getty’s Open Content Program and the New York Public Library’s Public Domain Folders.

 You then have two paths to posterdom: